 For searching and locating the documents published before 1976 and for the documents that Morris Library does not have, please contact Government Documents Staff.

 Morris Library is also an Illinois State Depository Library.
 Illinois State government publications are cataloged in I-Share.
 Tangible Illinois State government publications are arranged by Library of Congress Classification Numbers (LC) and Dewey Decimal Classification (DDC) numbers.
 The items that are classified with LC are located in Morris Library.
-The items that are classified as DDC are located in McLafferty Annex.
+The items that are classified as DDC are located on the 3rd floor of Morris Library.
 The Illinois Electronic Documents Initiative provides permanent public access to official publications of the State of Illinois which have been deposited in electronic form.

 To get more information about US Federal and Illinois State government information, consult the list of government online resourcesand/or Government Documents Staff.